jinxinbo/woe_linear_bin/README.md

 mapiv_1 = woe_bin.split_data(data1, 0.1) # 0.1 is the min_bin reate

-# you can translate the origin data into woetab.
+also,we can translate the origin data into woetab.

 woetab = woe_bin.apply_woetab(data1, mapiv_1)